eddiesTime/sme_app/raw_documentation.md

 _Code snippet 38: Weather state related selectors._

 Sometimes it is necessary to access only single attributes from a state.
-This is where Selectors come into play.
-Selectors are pure functions that return the specified attribute.
+This is where `Selectors` come into play. `Selectors` are pure functions, that return the specified attribute.

 ##### Presentation Layer

-To implement Redux to a Flutter application it needs to be initialised at the beginning of your application - the main.
-This is the result of its principle as single source of truth.
+To implement Redux to a Flutter application, it needs to be initialized at the beginning of the application - _the main_.
+This is the result of its principle as a single source of truth.

 ```dart
 ...